2022 Geelong Football Club season: VFL team

-In the 18-match home-and-away season played over 22 rounds, Geelong did not qualify for the finals, finishing 14th on the ladder with a 8–10 win-loss record.
+In the 18-match home-and-away season played over 22 rounds, Geelong did not qualify for the finals, finishing 14th on the ladder with an 8–10 win-loss record.
 Hit by injuries and availability issues, over 60 players made at least one VFL appearance for the season, with only co-captains Ling and McLachlan featuring in all 18 matches with Daniel Capiron.
 AFL-listed player Shannon Neale kicked 33 goals from 15 appearances to be the leading goalkicker for the club.